flan/tyuo/README.md

 # tyuo

-tyuo is a Markov-chain-based chatterbot, inspired by [Jason Hutchens' MegaHAL](https://en.wikipedia.org/wiki/MegaHAL).
+*tyuo* is a Markov-chain-based chatterbot, inspired by [Jason Hutchens' MegaHAL](https://en.wikipedia.org/wiki/MegaHAL).

-More specifically, tyuo is a rework of a hack against the original C-based MegaHAL, called yuo, based on a limited understanding of how it worked and very rudimentary knowledge of the language.
+More specifically, *tyuo* is a rework of a hack against the original C-based MegaHAL, called *yuo*, based on a limited understanding of how it worked and very rudimentary knowledge of the language.

-This implementation is almost entirely clean-room, save for the "surprise" calculation, which was preserved for use either as a tie-breaker against tyuo's own scoring model or for more-faithful emulation of its inspiration.
+This implementation is almost entirely clean-room, save for the "surprise" calculation, which was preserved for use either as a tie-breaker against *tyuo*'s own scoring model or for more-faithful emulation of its inspiration.

 Notably, this design diverges by concurrently making use of a mix of n-grams, from di-